Pioneer-Centre-for-AI/p1-compute-documentation/docs/source/compute-resources.rst

 The servers are connected to a 60TiB storage, accessible under /dtu/p1, this is reserved to P1 users.

+Fair Use
+########
+The goal of the P1 HPC is to enable research (collaborations) as widely as possible within P1.
+However, the goal is not to support very large projects, as this would hinder the usability for other users (we would rather support 10 smaller projects, then 1 large one).
+In practical terms this means that for example training a large language or vision model from scratch is not the intended use-case.

+With these goals in mind, we have set the following limitations:

+* maximum wall time: 72 hours
+* maximum amount of nodes/GPU's used: 50% of the available resources
+* 500 gb of storage (+50gb in home directory)

 Investing Your Compute Budget
 *****************************
 If you have compute funding or are applying for compute funding, you are very welcome to contact P1's compute coordinator for a consultation.